planetscale/grafana-dashboard/README.md

 Presently, we have the following dashboards:

-- [Branch Overview](overview.json) - this provides a summary of an individual PlanetScale branch, with metrics like CPU, Memory and information about individual Vitess components.
+- [Vitess Overview](overview.json) - this provides a summary of an individual PlanetScale branch, with metrics like CPU, Memory and information about individual Vitess components.

+- [Postgres Overview](postgres.json) - this provides a summary of an individual PlanetScale branch, with metrics like CPU, Memory and information about individual Postgres components.